 The Company also granted the CEO and other executives, options to purchase an aggregate of 132,500 shares of the Company's common stock at an exercise price per share of \$1.25, with vesting based on meeting certain performance conditions in the year 2024.
-The Company's management believes that meeting the performance conditions is tied to the Company's ability to secure additional capital.
-Therefore, as of March 31, 2024, the Company has not recorded any expense related to this performance condition grant.
+For some of the performance-based grants, as of June 30, 2024, the Company estimated that such performance conditions will be met, and therefore, the Company recorded a total expense of \$8 in the second quarter of 2024.
+For other performance-based grants that the Company's management believes are tied to the Company's ability to secure additional capital, the Company did not record an expense.